J-Mojica/SIG-AI/Projects/TicTacToe/README.md

 S_N = S - S_T = \\{(B,t,d) \in S \mid t > 0 \text{ and there is no win on the board}\\}
 $$

-Hence, the `isTerminal` function is just a way for us to test the membership of state to the set $S_T$.
+Hence, the `isTerminal` function is just a way for us to test the membership of a state to the set $S_T$.
 The set $S_T$ is not explicitly defined in the code because that is not feasible nor practical in any way, so to test if a state is a member of $S_T$ we instead check if the state meets the rules of a terminal state as defined above.

 We define a value only for terminal states since these are the only ones where there is a clear outcome for the AI.
 Thus, we define the value function as follows: